 The plain language of Wis.
 Stat. § 227.10(2m) prevents state agencies from imposing conditions in permits without explicit authority.
 Lacking such authority, DNR has no legal basis to impose monitoring conditions upon New Chester Dairy.
 Moreover, Act 21 is clear that statutory preambles, such as Wis.
 Stat. §§ 281.11 and 281.12, that declare legislative intent, purpose, findings, or policy, as well as describe an agency's general powers or duties, do not provide rulemaking authority or are they otherwise explicit regulatory authority for permit conditions.
-The refusal of DNR to follow Act 21 creates regulatory uncertainty, unnecessary costs, and otherwise harms the state's business community.
+The refusal of DNR to follow Act 21 creates regulatory uncertainty, unnecessary costs, and otherwise harms the state's business community by exposing permit applicants to unlawful conditions.
 This Court should rule that Wis.
-Stat. § 227.10(2m) applies to DNR and that DNR's authority to impose any permits condition for high capacity wells is limited to that explicitly provided by statute, namely Wis.
+Stat. § 227.10(2m) applies to DNR and all other state agencies and that DNR's authority to impose any permits condition for high capacity wells is limited to that explicitly provided by statute, namely Wis.
 Stat. § 281.34(5).